AlessandroTambellini/ica0002/README.md

 # ica0002

-This is a small, but complete, IT infrastructure for a small application
+This is a small, but complete, IT infrastructure for a simple application

 ## Infrastructure Parts